iree-org/iree-test-suites/torch_models/README.md

 --external-file-directory=./test_suite_files # Directory containing any external files referenced by the JSON files --log-level=INFO # Set logging level to INFO
--o log_cli=True # Enable live logging output during test runs
+-o log_cli=True # Enable live logging output during test runs --force-recompile=True # Force recompilation of modules even if a cached compiled module already exists from a previous run
 ```

 ## Using pytest to control collection